RenuKumari2001/User_Management_System/README.md

-User Management System using Servlet and JDBC api.In this project i have added few functionalities like adding,updating deleting.
+User Management System using Servlet and JDBC api and for storing the data MYSQL.In this project i had added few functionalities like adding,updating deleting.